Hi

 Sometimes, survey panels insert funny disqualification questions into their screeners just for fun and to see if you’re paying attention.

-Survey surveys use Disqualification or screening questions to determine whether a participant meets the specific criteria set by the study.
+Survey surveys use Disqualification or screening questions to determine whether a participant meets the study’s specific criteria.

 These questions are designed to identify and filter out respondents who must fit the target audience or may provide irrelevant or unreliable data.